rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 19*19=361 (request took 1ms)
 </pre></div>
 </div></div>
-Now all requests that we send get a response.
+Now all requests (except the one that causes a crash) that we send get a response.
 We see that request with number six takes longer to complete.
-That is because `server-listen-loop.py` needs time to start up (by the loop script) and call `accept` on the socket.
+That is because `server-accept.py` needs time to start up (by the loop script) and call `accept` on the socket.
 But the request doesn't fail.
 The client will not get connection errors.

 And this is one way to write reliable socket servers that survive crashes and restarts.